totie10/SPARTACUS10/README.md

         the ASA data science journal 3(4):209-235

 Davis SW, Cabeza R (2015) Cross-hemispheric collaboration and segregation associated
-        with task diculty as revealed by structural and functional connectivity.
+        with task difficulty as revealed by structural and functional connectivity.
         Journal of Neuroscience 35(21):8191-8200

 Tietz et al. (2021) (Publication in progress.)